- Fluor completed BASF's Zhanjiang Verbund project with over 75 million safe work hours.

 Project Completion

 Fluor Corporation has achieved mechanical completion of BASF's Zhanjiang Verbund project in South China.
-This marks BASF's largest investment to date, with the project completed without any Lost Time Injuries over 75 million work hours.
+This marks BASF's largest investment to date, with the project completed safely, recording over 75 million work hours without a Lost Time Injury.

 Project Scope